Civil Rights progress isn’t just about major breakthroughs, Danielle Allen says

 In a talk that referred frequently to colleagues, many of whom were present and who had spoken earlier at the daylong symposium, Allen shared that she was not initially a fan of “the small,” preferring instead to focus on broad issues concerning domination, attacking the social and economic implications of racial injustice head-on.

 However, in response to Harvard President Drew Faust’s entreaties, she had spent much of the last two years managing a task force on University inclusion and belonging.
-With data revealing that the population of African-American scholars at the Kennedy School and some other graduate programs had slipped, she confessed, “There came a certain point last fall where, in all honesty, I was pretty tired” of the effort.
+With data revealing that the population of African-American scholars in some Harvard programs had slipped, she confessed, “There came a certain point last fall where, in all honesty, I was pretty tired” of the effort.